learning-zone/javascript-basics/README.md

 **Real-World Use Case:**

 This exact bug has appeared in production Redux reducers where developers switched from `var` to `let` during a linting migration.
-All `case` branches in a reducer's `switch` share one block, so re-declaring `let draft` in multiple cases causes a `SyntaxError` caught only at parse time — blocking the entire app from loading.
+All `case` branches in a reducer\'s `switch` share one block, so re-declaring `let draft` in multiple cases causes a `SyntaxError` caught only at parse time — blocking the entire app from loading.
 The standard Redux Toolkit solution is to use Immer-based `createSlice` instead, which replaces the `switch` reducer pattern entirely.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>